Broadcasting solutions on networked systems of phase oscillators: Stability of equilibrium points

 We first recall the matrix $\bar{\bm{A}}$, defined in Eq. (\ref{eq:matrix_reduced_system}).
 Then, we notice that main diagonal of $\bar{\bm{A}}$ does not affect the dynamics of the system (since $\sin(\bar{\theta}_{i} - \bar{\theta}_{i}) = 0$), so we can write the matrix as

 where, by definition, $r_{\bm{A}_{ij}}=N \epsilon_{ij}$.
 Based on this matrix, we can now write the Jacobian for the reduced system as

 where

-In particular, the above Jacobians are semimagic square matrices with line sum zero.
+In particular, the above Jacobian matrices are semimagic square matrices with line sum zero.

-In order to compute the Jacobian for the multilayer system $J(\bm{\theta}^{\ast})$, we first recall the definition of the Laplacian.
+In order to compute the Jacobian for the multi-level system $J(\bm{\theta}^{\ast})$, we first recall the definition of the Laplacian.
 For an undirected weighted graph $H$ with adjacency matrix $\bm{B}_{H}$ and degree matrix $\bm{D}_H$, the Laplacian is defined as:

-We note that, as long as $H$ is undirected, $\bm{L}_{H}$ is always a symmetric semi-magic square matrix (with row sum equals to zero).
+We note that, as long as $H$ is undirected, $\bm{L}_{H}$ is always a symmetric semi-magic square matrix (with row sum equal to zero).
 Regarding the spectrum of $\bm{L}_H$, we have the following proposition.

-\begin{prop} Let $\bm{L}_{H}$ be the weighted Laplacian matrix of an undirected, connected, weighted graph $H$.
+We emphasize that this proposition has been studied and demonstrated already in \cite{mohar1991laplacian}.
+We show this proposition and its proof here for completeness. \begin{prop} Let $\bm{L}_{H}$ be the weighted Laplacian matrix of an undirected, connected, weighted graph $H$.
 Then $\bm{L}_{H}$ has a unique zero eigenvalue and all other eigenvalues are strictly positive. \end{prop} \begin{proof} By Gershgorin's Discs Theorem \cite[Theroem 6.1.1]{horn2012matrix}, all eigenvalues of $\bm{L}_H$ are nonnegative.
 Note also that the eigenvectors of $\bm{L}_H$ form an orthonormal basis of $\mathbb{R}^n$, because $\bm{L}_{H}$ is symmetric.
-Now assume that $\bm{v}$ is an eigenvector of $\bm{L}_H$ associated to the eigenvalue $0$.
+Now assume that $\bm{v}$ is an eigenvector of $\bm{L}_H$ associated with the eigenvalue $0$.
 Then,

 where $a_{ij}$ is the weight of the edge linking nodes $i$ and $j$.
 Each term in the sum above is necessarily zero.
 Therefore, for any pair of nodes $(i,j)$ that are connected, $v_i=v_j$.
 As the graph is connected, the eigenvector $\bm{v}$ is necessarily a multiple of the vector $(1,\ldots, 1)^\top$.
 Hence $\bm{L}_H$ has a unique zero eigenvalue and all other eigenvalues are strictly positive. \end{proof}